 Yes.
 STRS Ohio will send employers an Employer Detail Listing that includes all members and contributions reported, including any changes that were requested or necessary to balance your report.
 Employer Detail Listings are usually mailed in December each year.
 A copy is also available in the Documents section of ESS.

 If accrued contribution amounts reported in the annual report do not match those marked as accrued on payroll reports, you will be asked to verify accrued contributions by completing an accrued verification report in ESS.
 This online report will list the total amount of accrued contributions reported through payroll, as well as the total accrued contribution amount reported in the annual report.
-To complete this report, simply choose the report title that shows the correct amount of accrued contributions (either "Annual" or "Payroll").
+To complete this report, click on the drop-down menu in the Accrued Indicator field to select the report that shows the correct amount of accrued contributions (either "Annual" or "Payroll").
 If neither amount is correct, select "Neither" and indicate the correct amount of accrued contributions in the "Notes" field for that particular member.
-For step-by-step instructions, please refer to the Accrued Verification Report online tutorial or the ESS Instructions on our website.
+For step-by-step instructions, please refer to the online tutorial or ESS Instructions on our website.

 For STRS Ohio to properly pay benefits for all members, we need to know the amount of compensation and service credit each member earns during the fiscal year.
 Payroll report information is based on paid compensation during the pay period.
 However, a member's retirement benefit is based on compensation earned, not paid, during the fiscal year.
 STRS Ohio currently uses the annual report as a tool for balancing paid compensation to earned compensation.
 The annual report also provides earned service credit.
 Therefore, annual reports are necessary to give us the extra information we need.